 Top 15 Fruits Highest in Sugar

 Fruit is an excellent source of nutrients, providing water, fiber, vitamins, and antioxidants.
-Fruit contains natural sugars, however, these 'intrinsic' sugars naturally occurring in fruits, vegetables, and milk are not the ones we need to be concerned about.
+Fruit contains natural sugars, with some fruits being higher in sugar than others.

 Below is a list of fresh fruits high in sugar.
-For more see the extended lists of less common fruits high in sugar, dried fruits high in sugar, and the unfiltered list of over 100 fruits high in sugar.
+For more see the extended lists of less common fruits high in sugar, and dried fruits high in sugar.

 List of Fruits High in Sugar